-OK, OK, you understand that now, but you still need to know how many calories you should eat to lose weight.
-The best way to determine how many calories you need is to follow these steps:
+OK, OK, you understand that now, but you still need to know how much you should eat to lose weight.
+The most accurate way to determine your calorie intake is to follow these steps:

-- Set a goal of how much weight loss/gain you desire each week (.5-1% body fat per week at most).
-You can measure with this cheap pair of body fat calipers.
+- Set a goal of how much weight loss you desire each week (.5-1% body fat per week at most).
+You can measure with body fat calipers

 - Get yourself a food journal, or use an app like LoseIt or MyFitnessPal so you can write down every single thing you eat.
 You should be writing down the calories for everything.

-- Eat 12 times your body weight in calories per day.
+- Eat 10-12 times your body weight in calories per day.
+If you are very overweight, use the lower number.
 Plan your diet out in advance so that you know you are eating this much every single day.
 Fill your calories with healthy meals.
-Here are 100 healthy foods you can eat.

 - Watch the scale.
 Is your weight going up or down?
 Give it at least 2 weeks to get an accurate measurement.
 Be patient!

-- If after adding 300 calories your weight is still going down, add another 300 calories until your weight increases on a week to week basis.
-Do NOT be afraid of adding a pound or two in the beginning.
-Everyone wants to see the scale go in one direction only.
-This isn’t going to happen.
+- If after adding 100-200 calories your weight is still going down too fast, add another 100-200 calories until your fat loss is inline with the .5-1% recommended loss per week.
 The important thing is you find the calorie amount that is going to enable you to eat as many calories as possible and still lose weight.
 This will keep your fat loss progress going, and ensure that the weight you lose is fat instead of muscle.
-Read more about why you might not be eating enough calories to lose weight.

 One of the top reasons diets fail is because people eat too few calories.
 When you do this, you force your body to slow down its metabolism.
 This causes all kinds of hormonal changes that work against you and your fat loss goals.
 Hormones such as testosterone, thyroid, and growth hormone are all negatively affected.
 Make sure that when you diet you are keeping your metabolism high, and you will be well on your way towards success, instead of deciding what diet you’re going to try next.